Jagiellonian dynasty: Jagiellonian Kings of Poland

 After Sigismund II Augustus, the dynasty underwent further changes.
 Sigismund II's heirs were his sisters Anna Jagiellon and Catherine Jagiellon.
 The latter had married Duke John (a son of King Gustav I), who thereby from 1569 became King John III of Sweden, and they had a son, Sigismund III Vasa; as a result, the Polish branch of the Jagiellonians merged with the House of Vasa, which ruled Poland from 1587 until 1668.
 During the interval, among others, Stephen Báthory, the husband of the childless Anna, reigned.

 Jagiellonian Kings of Bohemia, Hungary and Croatia

+Albert II of Germany died in October 1439, willing the Hungarian throne to his unborn son.
+The Hungarian nobles rejected the late king's testament and elected Władysław III as King of Hungary and Croatia on 8 March 1440.
+His reign lasted until his death in 1444, although his claim to the throne was contested throughout this period by Albert's son, Ladislaus the Posthumous.